-Apart from properties that are exempt from Non-Domestic Rates, each non-domestic property has a rateable value set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
-They draw up and maintain a full list of all rateable values.
+Apart from non-domestic properties that are exempt from Business rates, each non-domestic property has a rateable value set by the valuation officers at the Valuation Office Agency (VOA).

-This broadly represents the yearly rent the property could have been let for on the open market on a particular day.
+The rateable value of your property is shown on the front of your business rates bill.
+This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
+The previous ratings lists and valuation dates are as follows:

 The local authority works out the Non-Domestic Rates bill by multiplying the rateable value of the property by the appropriate multiplier.
 There are two multipliers: the standard Non-Domestic Rating multiplier, and the small business Non-Domestic Rating multiplier.
 The former is higher to pay for small business rate relief.